JuliusDuden/JuliusDuden/README.md

 **Currently working on:**

-- 🎓 Preparing for **Industrial Engineering – Electrical Engineering** at TU Braunschweig
+- 🎓 **Industrial Engineering – Electrical Engineering** at TU Braunschweig
 - 🧠 Building a **Second Brain AI System (SAM)**
-- 🛠️ Restoring and re                wiring a **Honda Del Sol** with custom electronics
+- 🛠️ Restoring and rewiring a **Honda Del Sol** with custom electronics

 ---